anTONIazupa/YeeHaw/README.md

 # Overarching goal:

-To help farmers keep track of their cattle (cow ID, gender, age, weight and location) and notify the farmer a cow leave the farms property.
+To help farmers keep track of their cattle (cow ID, gender, age, weight and location) and notify the farmer if a cow leaves the farm property.

 # Goal
 ## General process of app

-generate 100 cow(dots) coordinates (need a longitude and latitude) and store the cows data in a database
+generate a number(x) of cow(dots) coordinates (need a longitude and latitude) and store the cows data in a database

-Place 100 dots on the grid and create a geofence
+Place x dots on the grid and create a geofence

 set the geofence to inform when dots exit the area

 change location of every dot every 5 seconds to somewhere else in the grid

-num = random number between 0 and 100
+num = random number between 0 and x

 at moment of change num cows will be placed outside the grid